 The Coaches’ Playbook provides you with some tips and guidelines on how to make the most of your interactions with your students.
 Recognizing that some coaches have many students and can’t meet with them all individually, prefer to meet in groups or already have established student onboarding programs, the Coaches’ Playbook is simply a guideline and you are encouraged to be creative in how you roll out this program with your students.

 For those of you who coach groups of five or more students, you will probably want to consider running group check-ins.
-To give you some ideas, here are group check-in models for the On-boarding session as well as the Get Started session.
+To give you some ideas, here are group check-in models for the Goal Setting session, Mid-Way session and Final Session.
 Feel free to use them and tailor them to your specific groups and departments.